Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Supplementary materials

 \section{Supplementary materials}

 We have prepared a number of \RR files to be distributed with this paper.
 These files show how to obtain the results that we have presented here.
 Note that all these examples require the use of several \RR packages.
+Data are available from different \RR packages and the scripts to reproduce the results in the paper are at \url{https://github.com/becarioprecario/slm}.
 We provide here a list of these files and a short description:

 \begin{itemize}

 \item \texttt{boston-slm.R}

 Analysis of the Boston housing data set using the main spatial econometrics models.